-Are medical schools really checking if you use AI?
+Are medical schools checking if you use AI?
 In today’s rapidly changing landscape, it’s a question that’s crossing the minds of many aspiring medical students.
 With artificial intelligence tools like ChatGPT becoming increasingly popular, you might wonder if these schools are cracking down on AI use.
 Well, you’re in the right place—let’s break it down and find out what’s happening behind the scenes.

 Understanding AI in Medical School Applications